daronphang/coding_resources/docker/kubernetes/basics.md

 ## Basics:
 Container orchestration platform that takes a series of nodes and decides how to run container workloads across nodes.
 Runs on top of Docker.
 Set of APIs that run on apps in containers to manage a set of servers and then execute containers on Docker.
 Provides API/CLI to manage containers across servers.
 Control plane consists of Masters and Nodes.

 Comes unopinionated i.e. don't have to adopt a particular workflow to make something work.
-Have Imperative and Declarative approach.
+Have Imperative, Declarative and Three Management Approaches.

 ### Terms:
 - Kubectl: CLI used to configure Kubernetes.